A universal finite type invariant of knots in homology 3-spheres: Introduction

 Moreover, the description of the graded space $\G(\Al,\bl)$ for all Blanchfield modules shows that the Kricker invariant and the Lescop invariant induce the same map on $\G(\Al,\bl)$.
 A refinement of the Lescop invariant similar to the one we construct for the Kricker invariant would allow to prove the Lescop conjecture.

 One can focus on knots in $\Z$--spheres, or $\Z\SK$--pairs.
 There is a natural $\Z$--version of the null LP--surgery move, which provides a similar notion of finite type invariants.
 All the results of this paper can be transposed to this setting.
+In particular, the analogous result to the above theorem is given in Theorem~\ref{thZZuniv}.

 \begin{plan} In Section~\ref{secbackground}, we give definitions and notations and we recall some background.
 In Section~\ref{secwinding}, we introduce the surgery presentations that we will use to define the invariant and we give a combinatorial computation of the associated equivariant linking matrices.
 Section~\ref{secdiagrams} is devoted to diagram spaces and diagrammatic operations that underly the construction of the invariant.
 Section~\ref{secinvariant} gives the construction of the invariant $\tZ$.
 In Section~\ref{secuniversality}, we describe the behaviour of our invariant with respect to null LP--surgeries and we establish universality.
 Finally, Section~\ref{secZpairs} adapts the results to the setting of knots in $\Z$--spheres. \end{plan}